Detailed guides to painful problems, treatments & more

 Tags: prog, back pain, good news, pain problems, spine

-Four articles on PainSci cite Costa 2009: 1.
+Four pages on PainSci cite Costa 2009: 1.
 When to Worry About Low Back Pain2.
 The Complete Guide to Low Back Pain3.
 The Complete Guide to Neck Pain & Cricks4.
 Chronic Low Back Pain Is Not So Chronic

 PainSci commentary on Costa 2009: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.